Skip to content

 Image Use

 All recipients will be required to sign appropriate forms granting AAP certain specific rights regarding the use of electronic images or text materials resulting from their projects without additional payment.
 AAP retains the right to convert analog images to digital form and to use all report materials in any way desired (including, but not limited to, posting digital images and text freely on the internet) without further compensation.
-Upon submission of your project report or images, you must also complete and submit the Image Use Permission section of this web form.
+Upon submission of your project report or images, you must also complete and submit an Image Use Permission Form.

 Application Instructions